aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">min.insync.replicas</p>
-          <div class="description">When a producer sets acks to 'all' (or '-1'), min.insync.replicas specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.</div>
+          <div class="description">When a producer sets acks to 'all' (or '-1'), min.insync.replicas specifies the minimum number of replicas that must acknowledge a write for the write to be considered successful.
+(Default: 1)</div>
         </td>
       </tr>
       <tr>